 If an attacker is aware that an application is virtualized, or that it is depending upon a non-real-time clock, and can determine what other applications share the same resource, they may be able to generate load for the other virtualized applications so that the one in question cannot retain enough resources to function correctly.

-Cross references

-Burns and Wellings Real-Time Systems and Programming Languages: Ada, Real-time Java and C/Real-Time POSIX[4]

-Kopetz, Hermann Real-Time Systems: Design Principles for Distributed Embedded Applications[32]
+Related coding guidelines

+See Burns and Wellings [5], and Kopetz and Hermann [25] for discussions of time representation issues and time keeping issues.

 Mechanism of failure